emiryusufcicekdemir/MatrixOperationsWithJava/README.md

 # MatrixOperationsWithJava

 Java project that provides the following operations on the matrix :

 Addition

-subtraction
+Subtraction

 Multiplication

-Multiplication with a constant
+Multiplication with a Constant

-Determinant calculation
+Determinant Calculation

-Getting the inverse of the matrix
+Getting the Inverse of the Matrix

-Involutive review
+Involutive Review